ThiziriRahali/ThiziriRahali/README.md

-# 💫 About Me:
+# 💫 Hi There:
-🔭 Computer science student at Université de Bourgogne
+🧠 Computer science student at Université de Bourgogne

 ## 🌐 Socials: